JHU-PL-Lab/www-fpse/style-guide.md

-# OCaml Style Guide for Functional Programming in Software Engineering
+# OCaml Style Guide for FPSE

 Author: Kelvin Qian with updates by Scott Smith